DefGuard/docs/deployment-strategies/overview.md

 ## Backup

-[Defguard Core](https://github.com/DefGuard/defguard) is the only service which uses persistent data storage – [PostgreSQL](https://www.postgresql.org/) database.
+[Defguard Core](https://github.com/DefGuard/defguard) is the only service that uses persistent data storage - a [PostgreSQL](https://www.postgresql.org/) database.
 Every database migration is applied automatically when the Core starts up.
 We try our best not to break anything in the process.
-It’s recommended to backup database and configuration (SMTP, branding) before every update, in case of some unexpected failure.
+It is recommended to back up the database and configuration (SMTP, branding) before every update in case of an unexpected failure.

-Please, refer to [Backup and Restore](https://www.postgresql.org/docs/current/backup.html) section of PostgreSQL documentation.
+Please refer to the [Backup and Restore](https://www.postgresql.org/docs/current/backup.html) section of the PostgreSQL documentation.

-Example database backup of **postgres** Docker container:
+Example of backing up the database from a **postgres** Docker container:

 ```sh
 docker exec {database_container_name} pg_dump -U {user_name} > {backup_file_name}